Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/includes/package-version-message.md

 > [!IMPORTANT]
-> In Unity 6.6 and later, Cinemachine 3 isn't available in the Package Manager.
-The version of Cinemachine matches your Unity Editor version instead.
+> In Unity 6.6 and later, Cinemachine is a [core package](https://docs.unity3d.com/Manual/pack-core.html) that's distributed with your Unity Editor, so Cinemachine 3 isn't available in the Package Manager.
+In the Package Manager, use the Cinemachine version that matches your Unity Editor version instead.
+If your project already uses Cinemachine 3, you don't have to upgrade its content.